JonZarate/Bloom-Wild/README.md

 Different layouts have been designed to support *portrait smartphones* and *landscape tablets*.
 The pictures displayed in tablets are of bigger resolution (`720` vs `360`).

-This project uses Kotlin & Java.
+This project uses Kotlin & some Java.
 It's pieced together with MMVM & LiveData. `View`s are handled with View Binding.

 Data is managed through Repository Pattern, which allows to sanitise the data coming from the API and eases displaying it.
 In this case, the price and pictures' URLs were adjusted.